-ESE 309 - Introduction to Exceptionality (3) (Required of all Education Majors)
+EDU 309 - Introduction and Techniques in Exceptionality (3) (Required of all Education Majors)

-Prerequisite: EDU 201 and EDU 202 or departmental permission.
+Prerequisite: EDU 202 or departmental permission.
 An introductory course in the field of special education.
 Various categories of students identified in the Individuals with Disabilities Education Act (IDEA) will be examined.
 Practicum required.